ArCiGo/YoloGroupDemo/README.md

 ## To consider 👀

 * As the assessment says, this project uses a mock server.
 Once the Development team develops the **ExBanking** services, and is ready to use, the tests will be updated with the right URL and endpoints.
-If needed the requests and responses might be updated.
+If needed, the requests and responses might be updated.
 * Postman has a limitation with the Mock Servers feature.
 For a free user there is a limit of 1,000 calls per month.
 For the rest of the users (pay), 10,000 calls per month.
 Take this into consideration at the moment of running the tests.